moon004/YouDeez/README.md

 > YouDeez is an offline-first PWA that enables you to enjoy premium music for free without ads.

-Visit the PWA on [HERE](http://hopesndreams.s3-website.ap-northeast-1.amazonaws.com/).
+Visit the PWA on [this link](http://hopesndreams.s3-website.ap-northeast-1.amazonaws.com/).

 ## Overview
 YouDeez (Youtube + Deezer) allows you to download music/songs from both Youtube and Deezer (320kbps) library and cache it locally, and enjoy it even without internet connection.